Peaches and Burrata on Grilled Sourdough

 This last part was delivered in a manner that made it clear that this was a grievous error on the part of the aforementioned sister, and that California peaches (if they could be considered peaches at all), may not be wholly fit for human consumption.

 It was clear that our household would know no peace until South Carolina peaches could be procured.
+Anxious to eat some peaches and burrata, I began to search.

 Friends, they were perfect.
 They arrived carefully and lovingly packed, emitting an incredible fragrance the moment the box was opened.
 By the next day, they were perfectly ripe and juicy, with a rare and unforgettable flavor.
 We gorged ourselves.

-By the second delivery, we showed a little more restraint, and kept some peaches for cooking and baking.
 Flavorful peaches are the ideal companion to creamy burrata and smoky grilled sourdough.
 This recipe serves one, or cut it in half for a first course (if you’re up for sharing, that is).
+Grab a Gewürztraminer, per Olivia’s recommendation below, and settle in for a sweet summer snack.

-Peaches with Burrata on Grilled Sourdough
+Peaches and Burrata on Grilled Sourdough

 Ingredients

-- 1 fresh peach
+- 1 large fresh peach

 - 1 large slice sourdough bread